 5.3.1.1 MHR fields

-The Source Addressing Mode field shall be set to indicate addressing.
+The Source Addressing Mode field shall be set to indicate 48-bit addressing and the Destination Addressing Mode field shall be set to indicate the 2-byte multicast addressing and the 6-byte unicast addressing.

 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

-The Destination PAN Identifier field shall contain the identifier of the PD to which to peer with.
+The Destination Device ID field shall contain the device ID of the PD to which to peer with.
 The Destination Address field shall contain the address of the PD to which the peering request command is being sent.
-The Source PAN Identifier field shall contain the broadcast PAN identifier.
-The Source Address field shall contain the value of macExtendedAddress.
+The Source Device ID field shall contain the PD’s own device ID.
+The Source Address field shall contain the value of 48-bit Device Address.

 5.3.1.2 Capability Information field